Subproject 2: Secular Musicking at Night, 1500-1800

 Helen Gebhart

-Serenading the City: Night Music in Basel, 1500–1800
+Serenading the City: Night Music in Basel, 1700–1800

-As part of the NightMuse project, my PhD dissertation will focus on the secular night music of Basel in the 16th – 18th centuries.
+As part of the NightMuse project, my PhD dissertation will focus on the secular night music of Basel in the 18th century.
 The nocturnal history of Basel has not been studied from a musicological perspective before and thus a study about its music through the lens of the day and night rhythm is particularly intriguing.
-The key questions of my project are: How, where, when was music played and heard at night in Basel from 1500–1800?
+The key questions of my project are: How, where, when was music played and heard at night in Basel from 1700–1800?
 What functions of nocturnal music can be identified and which musical traits does the music show?
 How does gender factor into music making at night?

 CV